-Mr. Haskell was arrested and convicted of DV crimes and his wife and mother obtained orders of protection against him.
-This was the opportunity for the justice system to impose accountability and make him understand his behavior is no longer acceptable.
+Mr. Haskell was arrested and convicted of DV crimes, and his wife and mother obtained orders of protection against him.
+This was the opportunity for the justice system to impose accountability and make him understand his behavior was no longer acceptable.

-It appears the courts chose to minimize his previous crimes and this only encouraged the murderer to continue his abusive path.
+It appears the courts chose to minimize his previous crimes, which only encouraged the murderer to continue his abusive path.

 He strangled his mother for having contact with his ex-wife.
-Strangulation is an important factor in lethality assessment.
+Strangulation is a crucial factor in lethality assessment.

-His arrests, convictions and protective orders should have resulted in preventing any access to weapons.
+His arrests, convictions, and protective orders should have prevented any weapons access.
 Domestic violence crimes should be treated as potential murders because too often they are.
 The Quincy Solution saves lives because it takes domestic violence seriously.

 How did this repeatedly adjudicated Abuser Receive Shared Custody?

 Many news stories mentioned that this abusive father received joint or shared custody.
 This is true even though he had arrests and convictions for domestic violence crimes and additional protective orders against him.
 He was limited to supervised visitation.

 This is a significant clue because custody courts desperately try to keep even dangerous fathers in their child’s life.
 The evidence would have needed to be overwhelming to restrict Haskell in this way.

 None of the stories discussed how he could have obtained shared parenting.
 This is part of a more significant problem in which abuser groups and the cottage industry of evaluators and lawyers make large incomes by helping abusive fathers lobby for legislation to encourage shared parenting.

 This is based on political views about “parents’ rights” and the mistaken belief that children need both parents equally.
 In reality, they need the safe parent more than the abusive one and the primary attachment figure more than the other parent.